 Manual probe stations, such as the Ossila Probe Station, include the following components as standard

 You need each of these components to be high quality, reliable and durable.
 You will also need to align these components properly, and ensure the system is practical and easy to use.
-If these criteria are met, this will be more than enough to conduct simple electrical measurements, such as I-V measurements, on a wide range of samples.
-The Ossila Probe Station provides you with everything you need for simple but reliable characterization measurements.
+If these criteria are met, this will be more than enough to conduct simple electrical tests or I-V measurements on a wide range of samples.
+Combine this reliable probe station with our precise source measure unit in the Electrical Characterization System which provides you with everything you need for simple, reliable electrical characterization.

-However, certain applications and components require higher levels of motion control, automation or shielding than manual probe stations can provide.
-For example:
+However, certain applications require higher levels of motion control, automation or shielding than manual probe stations can provide.
+Some questions to consider include:

 • Are you doing high voltage, low light, or low-current measurements?
 If so, you need shielding for your probe station.

-• What are the dimension of your landing pads or of your sample?
+• What are the dimensions of your landing pads or sample?
 This can determine your required positioning resolution and camera magnification.

 • Are you testing hundreds of devices at once?
 Will your research require a lot of data processing?
 Are your samples delicate requiring controlled probing?
 If so you may need automated motion control.